-For touring purposes, I’ve found the range of gearing to be more than enough, the spacing between gears to be a reasonable size, and the convenience of shifting at any time is more valuable than you might think.
+For touring purposes, the range of gearing is more than enough, the spacing between gears is a reasonable size, and the convenience of shifting at any time is more valuable than you might think.

 Perhaps the greatest advantage of a Rohloff drivetrain is the lack of needed maintenance.

 A Rohloff can be used with a belt drive, eliminating the need to keep your chain clean and lubricated, as well as the need to replace your chain after stretching.
 A belt drive will eventually break and (obviously) need replacement, but in that time, you’d likely go through 3-4 chains.
 Unless your tour involves crossing multiple continents, a new belt will easily last start-to-finish with no maintenance whatsoever.
 Even if you decide to carry a spare belt, they’re lightweight, flexible, and easy to stash in your panniers.